linemanjs/lineman-angular-template/README.md

 # Running Tests

-This template was used as the basis of my [Testing Strategies for Angular JS](http://www.youtube.com/watch?v=UYVcY9EJcRs) screencast, and contains all the tests we wrote in the screencast and a few more!
+This template was used as the basis of @davemo's [Testing Strategies for Angular JS](http://www.youtube.com/watch?v=UYVcY9EJcRs) screencast, and contains all the tests we wrote in the screencast and a few more!

 To run the unit tests: